vmware/terraform-provider-nsxt/website/docs/r/policy_group.html.markdown

 }
 ```

-Note: This usage is for Global Manager only
+Note: This usage is for Global Manager only using site
 ```hcl
 data "nsxt_policy_site" "paris" {
   display_name = "Paris"